dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/hooks-operations.md

 <VersionBlock firstVersion="1.2">

-In order to streamline hooks and automatically apply grants when your dbt model runs, we recommend using [`grants` resource-config](/reference/resource-configs/grants) to implement hooks in your dbt project.
+In order to streamline hooks and automatically apply grants when your dbt model runs, we recommend using [`grants` resource-config](/reference/resource-configs/grants).
 ### Advanced example for hooks

 </VersionBlock>